apache/cassandra-java-driver/manual/query_builder/idempotence/README.md

         .whereColumn("k").isEqualTo(bindMarker())
         .build();
-// UPDATE foo SET l=l-[1,2,3] WHERE k=? assert !statement.isIdempotent();
+// UPDATE foo SET l=l-[1,2,3] WHERE k=? assert statement.isIdempotent();
 ```

 When appending, prepending or removing a single element to/from a collection, it is possible to use
 the dedicated methods listed below; their idempotence depends on the collection type (list, set or
-map), the operation (append, prepend or removal) and on the idempotence of the element being
+map), the operation (append, prepend or removal) and the idempotence of the element being
 added/removed:

 1. `appendListElement` : not idempotent